dotnet/docs-maui/docs/windows/setup.md

 ms.date: 02/28/2022
 ---

+# Deploy and debug your .NET MAUI app on Windows

 You can use your local Windows development computer to deploy and debug a .NET MAUI app.
 This article describes how to configure Windows to debug a .NET MAUI app.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]